benz0li/ghc-musl/README.md

 The default Dev Container is meant to work on this repository.

-Any other configuration is a custom GHC container based on
+The other configurations are custom GHC containers based on
 <nobr>*GHC musl*</nobr> images (`int-native` subtag).

 For further information, see [Dev Containers](.devcontainer).